For the purposes of this document, the following definitions shall apply:

-Good Cause: Good cause includes, but is not limited to, circumstances outside of a party’s control, such as illness, death in the family, or a class conflict.
+Good Cause: Reasons including, but not limited to, circumstances outside of a party’s control, such as illness, death in the family, or a class conflict.

 Graduate Student: A student enrolled in a master’s, doctoral, or educational specialist program or in a graduate non-degree program, including Lifelong Education.

-Hearing Body: A duly constituted judiciary as described in this document.
+Hearing Body: A hearing administrator or duly constituted judiciary as described in this document.

 Living Group: A campus residence hall or residential complex, or a floor in such a residence hall or complex.

 Major Governing Groups: The Greek Governing Boards, Student Housing Cooperative, Owen Graduate Association, RHA, and UACOR.

 New Information: Relevant information or documents previously unavailable to a party although the party acted with due diligence to obtain such information.